Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Owls have been underdogs by 3.5 points or more eight times this year and covered the spread once.

-- Rice's games this year have hit the over on eight of 11 set point totals (72.7%).
+- Rice's games this season have gone over the point total eight times in 11 opportunities (72.7%).

-- When Rice piles up more than 434.5 yards, the team is 0-3 against the spread and 1-2 overall.
+- Rice is 0-3 against the spread and 1-2 overall when the team amasses over 434.5 yards.

-- The Owls have 20 turnovers this season, equal to the number of takeaways for the Bulldogs.
+- The Owls have 20 giveaways this season, while the Bulldogs have 20 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.